srea/UIPresentCoordinator/README.md

 # UIPresentCoordinator
 Controls interrupt handling, such as alert views, and is compatible with UIKit and Swift UI.

+This library manages items that are about to be presented in a queue and displays them on a first-in, first-out basis.

+I have also tried to control the dialogs that the system displays, such as Push Notifications, App Tracking Transparency, and Location, but it has proven difficult.

 ## Motivation

 The purpose of creating this library was to make it easier to solve the following problems.